October 29, 2019

 Donald Trump, F1 Visa, H1B Visa, US Jobs

 For several decades, the US was the most preferred destination for students, especially for those from South and South-East Asia.
-However, more and more students are now seeking admission in colleges and universities UK, Canada and Australia.
+However, more and more students are now seeking admission to colleges and universities UK, Canada, and Australia.

-In this Article, Student Cover tries to explain the reasons behind this shift in migration pattern among international students.
+In this Article, Student Cover tries to explain the reasons behind this shift in migration patterns among international students.

 His main targets were the illegal immigrants from Mexico and other South American countries who had entered the US to escape poverty and crime in their own country.
 His solution for this was to build a wall – ‘a great wall, a beautiful wall’ he said.
 ‘Mexico will fund that wall’, he said.

 But soon after becoming President, he found out that building a wall wasn’t as easy as building a popular narrative against immigration.
-Besides logistical challenges in building a wall that stretches for over thousands of kilometers in a terrain marked by hills, swamps, deserts and forests it was also going to cost the American tax payer a hell lot of money.
+Besides logistical challenges in building a wall that stretches for thousands of kilometers in a terrain marked by hills, swamps, deserts, and forests it was also going to cost the American taxpayer a hell lot of money.
 Mexico refused to commit suicide by agreeing to pay for the wall.

-After failing to get the wall built, Trump shifted his focus to the low hanging fruit – US Visas.
-He first tried to coerce US companies to hire only Americans through executive order of April 2017.
-This ‘Buy American, Hire American’ rule made it tough for US companies to hire low skilled low paid foreigners.
-It also increased H-1B denial rate from 4% in 2015 to 15% in 2018.
+After failing to get the wall built, Trump shifted his focus to the low-hanging fruit – US Visas.
+He first tried to coerce US companies to hire only Americans through an executive order in April 2017.
+This ‘Buy American, Hire American’ rule made it tough for US companies to hire low-skilled low paid foreigners.
+It also increased the H-1B denial rate from 4% in 2015 to 15% in 2018.
 In cases where outright denial was not possible, the government used a more noble solution.
 It delayed accepting the H-1B visa request to such an extent that it became unfeasible for the applicant both in terms of money and time.

 While good quality education is surely what drives international students to the US, it is not the only factor.
 Many students who apply there hope to, if possible, settle there or, at least want to stay enough to be able to earn and repay vast amounts of loan that they have taken back home.
 Trump’s April 2017 order as well as the increase in visa denial rate risks their investment in higher education.

-In Canada, which in recent years has witnessed high job creation, the number of foreign students studying in the country has risen by over 73% since 2014 with 2016, 2017 and 2018 registering double digit growth.
-Indian students were the biggest contributors in this growth.
-As of 2018 they make up for 40% of all international students studying in Canada surpassing even Chinese students which stand at 24%.
+In Canada, which in recent years has witnessed high job creation, the number of foreign students studying in the country has risen by over 73% since 2014 with 2016, 2017, and 2018 registering double-digit growth.
+Indian students were the biggest contributors to this growth.
+As of 2018, they make up 40% of all international students studying in Canada surpassing even Chinese students who stand at 24%.

 Need help?
 Chat with us